gassbanterr/orbiscast/README.md

 You will need to set a few things up before you can run the bot:

 - **Note**: Do not share any of the tokens [mentioned below](#discord-configuration) with anyone.
 If you do, regenerate them immediately.
-- Create a bot on the [Discord Developer Portal](https://discord.com/developers/applications) and get the bot token.
+- Create a bot on the [Discord Developer Portal](https://discord.com/developers/applications) and get the bot token, and invite the bot to your server.
-  - You can follow the instructions [here](https://discordpy.readthedocs.io/en/stable/discord.html) to create a bot and get the token.
+  - You can follow the instructions [here](https://discordpy.readthedocs.io/en/stable/discord.html) to create a bot and get the token and invite link.
+Make sure to give the bot the necessary permissions:
+    - `bot`
+    - `applications.commands`
+    - In the [Developer Portal](https://discord.com/developers/applications), go to your bot's settings and enable the `Message Content Intent`.
 - Get the user token from the Discord web client.
   - The user token is required to join the voice channel and stream video.
 It is recommended to use a secondary account for this purpose.
+    - The user has to manually join the server.
   - You can get the token by checking this [gist](https://gist.github.com/MarvNC/e601f3603df22f36ebd3102c501116c6#file-get-discord-token-from-browser-md) I found, or by using a tool like [Discord Get User Token](https://chromewebstore.google.com/detail/discord-get-user-token/accgjfooejbpdchkfpngkjjdekkcbnfd).
   - **Note**: Be careful when using any third-party tools to get your user token, as they may be malicious.
 I recommend using the method in the gist.
-- Get the bot and the user on your desired server.
-  - The user has to manually join the server.
-  - The bot can be added following the portal instructions linked above.
-Make sure to include the following scopes when generating the bot invite link:
-    - `bot`
-    - `applications.commands`
 - Create a `.env` file in the project directory and fill in the required environment variables (see below).
 You can use the provided `.env.example` file as a template.

 > [!Warning]